-We also discuss possible causes of heterogeneity in wage cyclicalities across establishments and the implications for employment cyclicalities.
-Given that the AWFP is an administrative dataset, we do not have any direct evidence on the unionization of the workforce or the bargaining regime chosen by establishments.
-However, we can link the AWFP to the IAB Establishment Panel (see Ellguth et al., 2014).
-Using this linked data, we find a nonlinear pattern between quintiles of wage cyclicality and bargaining regimes.
-The share of establishments participating in collective bargaining is lower for establishments with both strongly procyclical and strongly countercyclical wages than for other establishments.
+We also discuss possible causes for the heterogeneity of wage cyclicalities across establishments.
+To this end, we link the AWFP to the IAB Establishment Panel (see Ellguth et al., 2014).
+We find that the share of establishments participating in collective bargaining is lower for establishments with strongly procyclical and strongly countercyclical wages than for other establishments.

-In order to make macroeconomic statements, our paper looks at the effects of wage cyclicality through the lens of a model with random search.
-We propose a model with labor market flows and heterogeneous wage cyclicalities.
-We use a simple mechanism where establishments select a certain fraction of applicants based on their idiosyncratic match-specific training costs (in the spirit of Chugh and Merkl, 2016).
-Our model is able to replicate the fact that almost all establishments hire at any point in the data, and it is well suited to be calibrated to the relationship between wages and employment in the data.
-Moreover, following Merkl and van Rens (2019), we show that the homogeneous version of our model (i.e., without heterogeneous wage cyclicality) can be made observationally equivalent to the standard search and matching model by using certain assumptions on the idiosyncratic distribution of training costs.
-We use this feature to contribute to the debate initiated by Shimer (2005).
+In order to connect micro-data with macroeconomic outcomes, we propose a random search model with heterogeneous wage cyclicalities.
+We assume that establishments select a certain fraction of applicants based on their idiosyncratic match-specific training costs (in the spirit of Chugh and Merkl, 2016).
+Following Merkl and van Rens (2019), we show that the homogeneous version of our model (i.e., without heterogeneous wage cyclicality) can be made observationally equivalent to the standard search and matching model under certain parameterizations.